Microsoft SwiftKey: SwiftKey for iOS

 SwiftKey released an iOS application on 30 January 2014, called Swiftkey Note, which incorporates SwiftKey's predictive typing technology as a custom toolbar attached to the top of the regular iOS keyboard.

-Starting with iOS 8, released in the second half of 2014, the operating system enables and support third party keyboards use.
+Starting with iOS 8, released in the second half of 2014, the operating system enables and supports third-party keyboards use.
 SwiftKey confirmed that it was working on a keyboard replacement app.

-Starting with iOS 13, the system keyboard comes with a built in QuickPath mechanism, which works similarly to SwiftKey's swiping feature.
+Starting with iOS 13, the system keyboard came with a built in QuickPath mechanism, which works similarly to SwiftKey's swiping feature.

 SwiftKey for iOS was announced to be deprecated in September 2022.
-In November 2022, Microsoft reverted this decision however.
+In November 2022, however, Microsoft reverted this decision.

 SwiftKey for iPhone

 SwiftKey Keyboard for iPhone, iPad and iPod Touch launched in September 2014 to coincide with the launch of Apple's iOS 8 update.
 It was unveiled at TechCrunch Disrupt in San Francisco.

 The app includes the word prediction and auto-correction features, familiar to the Android product, SwiftKey Cloud backup and sync and personalization, and a choice of color themes.

 It reached No. 1 in the free US App Store charts and the company confirmed it had been downloaded more than 1 million times on the first day of launch.